The grounding, verification & orchestration layer for AI work.

 Know what your factbook doesn't cover.

 A representative-query batch runs nightly.
-You see which questions your team will ask that your factbook can't ground — and a concrete list of facts to add.
+You see which questions your team will ask that your factbook can't ground — and a concrete list of decisions to add.
 Not a score: a punch list.

 Coverage today